gornskew/lisply-mcp/README.md

  - The `mode` parameter for `lisp_eval` (http/stdio) is also handled explicitly by the middleware to choose how it communicates with the backend.
-The stdio mode is handled implicitly by the backend, since the backend is expected to provide some kind of REPL as its foreground process in stdio mode, and those stdio streams will be used by this middleware wrapper to send `lisp_eval` requests and receive the results.
+The stdio mode is handled implicitly by the backend, because the backend must provide some kind of REPL as its foreground process in stdio mode, and those stdio streams will be used by this middleware wrapper to send `lisp_eval` requests and receive the results.